jamesshore/quixote/README.md

 ## Credits

 Created by James Shore as part of the [Let's Code: Test-Driven JavaScript](http://www.letscodejavascript.com) screencast.
 Let's Code JavaScript is a screencast series on professional, rigorous web development.

+Thanks to our contributors!
+* Jay Bazuzi (@JayBazuzi): Travis CI integration

 ## License